Vue.js Integration Guide

 Install IssueCapture in Vue.js

-Add bug reporting to your Vue 3 application in 5 minutes.
-Works with Vite, Composition API, and Vue Router.
+Add bug reporting to a Vue 3 app.
+Works with Vite, Composition API, Vue Router, and Pinia.

 Quick Summary